 The little things that I can think of are: a Rainbow gift card (an island clothing store that I always seem to return to!), After Eights (Christmas tradition for me), and a bottle of Bailey’s and I would be one very happy lady.

-These are the things that will be under our christmas tree this year, but like I said, our boat is pretty set up now, so we don’t need a lot of extras.
+These are the things that will be under our Christmas tree this year, but as I said, our boat is pretty set up now, so we don’t need a lot of extras.
 I will write up a separate post of things that we already own on our boat that will be a more “Boater” specific gift list in case you are wondering what to get that extra salty partner of yours.